 Gent Wevelgem is becoming a bit of a favourite sportive of mine having done it before in 2017 and 2018.
 2017 I ended up doing two sportives in two days, so only did the 90km route as I didn’t want to be too tired for the longer E3 Harelbeke sportive I was doing the next day.
 In 2018 I rode the 140km route with Hannah, the same route I was doing in 2019.

 This year I was riding with a group of guys (James, Stu, Blake, Luke, Andrew & Graeme) I ride with regularly at the Gorilla Coffee Cafe in Birmingham.
-We’d made the trip over on the Friday, leaving early enough so that we’d reach Belgium in time to watch some of the E3 Harelbeke race, ride the Gent Wevelgem Sportive on the Saturday and then watch the pros tackle some of the same route we’d do on the Sunday.
+We’d made the trip over on Friday, leaving early enough so that we’d reach Belgium in time to watch some of the E3 Harelbeke race.
+Ride the Gent Wevelgem Sportive on Saturday and then on Sunday watch the pros tackle some of the same route we’d done.